-Beta Glass Plc (the Company) manufactures, distributes and sells glass bottles and containers for the leading soft drinks, breweries, wine and spirit, pharmaceutical, foods and cosmetics companies.
-The company has manufacturing plants in Agbara Ogun State and in Ughelli Delta State.
-Beta Glass Plc exports to some countries including: Ghana, Burkina-Faso, Ivory Coast and Liberia.
+Beta Glass Plc ("the Company") manufactures, distributes and sells glass bottles and containers for the leading soft drinks, breweries, wine and spirit, pharmaceutical, food and cosmetics companies.
+The Company has manufacturing plants in Agbara, Ogun State, and in Ughelli, Delta State.
+Beta Glass Plc exports to some countries including Ghana, Burkina Faso, Guinea and Liberia.

-The company is a public limited company, which is listed on the Nigerian Exchange and incorporated and domiciled in Nigeria.
-The address of its registered office is Iddo House, Iddo, Lagos State, Nigeria.
-P.O.
-Box 159.
+The Company is a public limited company, listed on the Nigerian Exchange Group (NGX) and incorporated and domiciled in Nigeria.
+The address of its registered office is 5th Floor, Churchgate Tower 2, Plot PC31, Churchgate Street, Victoria Island, Lagos State, Nigeria.

-Beta Glass Plc is a subsidiary of Frigoglass Industries Nigeria Limited (the parent company) which holds 61.9% of the ordinary shares of the Company.
-The ultimate controlling party is Frigo Debtco Plc (incorporated in United Kingdom).
-All press releases, annual reports and other information are available at website of Beta Glass Plc: www.betaglass.com
+Beta Glass Plc is a subsidiary of Frigoglass Industries Nigeria Limited (the parent Company), which holds 61.9% of the ordinary shares of the Company.
+The ultimate controlling party is Frigo DebtCo Plc (incorporated in the United Kingdom).
+All press releases, annual reports and other information are available at the website of Beta Glass Plc: www.betaglass.com.